-Besides, the usual dangers, they now need to worry about a workplace slip that happens in poor weather conditions, whether on sidewalks or in parking lots.
+Besides the usual dangers, they must worry about a workplace slip in poor weather conditions, whether on sidewalks or parking lots.

 Regardless of whether anyone can be held liable, an injured employee may receive financial compensation depending on when the injury happened without needing to prove liability.